hanlongfu/random-square/README.md

 # random-squares
-squares with randomly generated colors and coordinates created in vanilla javascript
+a javascript mini oop project -- squares with randomly generated colors and coordinates